pombreda/rdep/README.md

 rdep
 ====

-`rdep` is a simple gem / command line tool that will print the dependencies of a ruby project.
+`rdep` is a simple gem / command line tool that will print the dependencies of a ruby project.<br>
 `rdep` is still under active development.
 There are bugs.
-Pull requests welcome :)
+Pull requests welcome :)<br>
 See also: https://github.com/sourcegraph/pydep

 __WARNING: `rdep` may execute a project's .gemspec or `Gemfile`.
 Do not run on untrusted code.__